 The essence and importance of recycling can sometimes be lost in translation.
 With so many different regional systems, we remind you of the rationale behind recycling and some of the key guiding principles when choosing what goes where.

 The amount of waste being recycled in regions such as the US and Europe has been steadily increasing.
-In the US, for example, the amount of municipal waste recycled has more than trebled in the last 40 years.
-This is in part thanks to authorities such as those in San Francisco investing in new facilities, as well as a change in consumer behaviour.
+In the US, for example, the amount of municipal waste that gets recycled has more than trebled in the last 40 years.

 Go us!
 But, we’re still not there yet.
-Worldwide, 91% plastic isn’t recycled.
-It’s important to remind ourselves from time-to-time just how beneficial the good deed that a lot of us now do automatically, is for the environment, and give ourselves a pat on the back.
+Worldwide, 91% of plastic isn’t recycled, much of it ending up in the oceans and us!
+It’s important to remind ourselves from time-to-time just how beneficial the good deed, that a lot of us now peform automatically, is for the environment and give ourselves a pat on the back.

-One way of understanding why recycling is such a crucial aspect of creating a more sustainable world, is by examining the outcome when something isn’t recycled.
-Everything we use, be it an aluminum can, a plastic bottle, an iPhone or a car, all took a lot of energy and resources to produce.
+One way of understanding why recycling is such a crucial aspect of creating a more sustainable world is by examining the outcome when something isn’t recycled.
+Everything we use, be it an aluminium can, a plastic bottle, an iPhone or a car, all took a lot of energy and resources to produce.

 The Midas Touch